-The data has been standardized and rescaled to fit inside a square with $\pm 1$ corners.
-An additional input feature has been added and the 3-dimensional vectors normalized using various Minkovsky distance measures.
+dimensional vectors normalized using various Minkovsky distance measures.
 The network has been initialized taking the normalized weights that are equal to the centers of the three clusters.
+In the extended feature space the same accuracy is achieved using only 3 input and 3 output neurons without the hidden layer, for a total of 12 adaptive parameters.
+Using such network architecture with squared Euclidean metric and the weight $W_3 = 0$ for the third $X_3$ component, only two classes are separated.
+The transition process from the planar to circular decision borders is shown in Fig. 1 (clockwise, from top left).
+In the learning process $W_3$ grows, curving the borders for vectors near the center of the drawing.

-In the extended feature space the same accuracy is achieved using only 3 hidden neurons without an output layer.
-In Fig. 1 dramatic changes in the shapes of decision borders for Minkovsky metric are observed.
-Using squared Euclidean metric with $\sigma(d_0 - D(\mathbf{X}, \mathbf{R}))$ transfer functions and $W_3 = 0$ the standard MLP solution is obtained.
-Euclidean case corresponds to circular decision borders, the city block metric $\alpha = 1$ gives sharp, romboidal shapes, for large $\alpha$ almost rectangular decision borders are obtained (an approximation using logical rules is in this case straightforward) while for small $\alpha$ hypocycloidal shapes are created.
-Since smooth transition between these cases is made $\alpha$ should be treated as an adaptive parameter.
-For the Iris data the optimal solution (3 errors) has been recovered for all values of $\alpha \ge 0.8$ , but for other datasets we have found significant improvements of accuracy for optimized $\alpha$ .
+In Fig. 2 dramatic changes in the final shapes of decision borders for Minkovsky metric are shown.
+Euclidean case corresponds to circular decision borders, the city block metric $\alpha = 1$ gives sharp, romboidal shapes, for large $\alpha$ almost rectangular decision borders are obtained (an approximation using logical rules is in this case quite accurate) while for small $\alpha$ hypocycloidal shapes are created.
+For the Iris data the optimal solution (3 errors) has been recovered for all values of $\alpha \ge 0.8$ .
+Smooth transition between these cases is made by changing $\alpha$ and retraining the network.

+For other datasets we have found significant improvements of accuracy for optimized $\alpha$ .